flash62au/DccExController/README.md

 ## Change Log

+### V0.09
+ - fix for the debounce of the rotary encoder button.
+Will now ignore rotations when the button is pressed for (default) 200ms.
+The #define for the debounce has been moved from config_keypad_etc.h to config_buttons as: #define ROTARY_ENCODER_DEBOUNCE_TIME 200

 ### V0.08
 - Will now use function latching from the roster, if the loco is selected from the roster
 - F0 default to latching - can be overridden (see config_buttons_example.h)